slacgismo/gismo-cloud-deploy/README.md

 DLQ_URL=<your-dlq-url>
 SNS_TOPIC=<your-sns-topic>
 ~~~
+#### Install dependencies

-6. The AMIs image should have installed all the python packages of `CLI` tools in the environment.
+- The AMIs image should have installed all the python packages of `CLI` tools in the environment.
 In case developers need to re-install the dependencies of `CLI`, please follow the below command:

 - Activate the virtual environment.